reassurezmoitech/heroku-docker/README.md

 This docker image makes using Heroku in CI easier.

-The `purge-cache.js` script purges the build cache.
+The `purge-cache.js` script purges the build cache once a week.

 ## Usage